retaildevcrews/ngsa/spikes/aks-secure-baseline/README.md

   - Using the Log Analytics in the Hub resource group.
   - **Is sharing key vaults like this okay?
 Should they be broken up?**
   - **Which log analytics should we use for custom logs?**
+  - **Need to use node labels on daemonset to limit pods to nodes in user node pools.**

 ## Commands